Portrait of Michele Ciacciofera, ph. Roberto Leoni

 Michele Ciacciofera

-By means of an anthropological approach, the artist explores different themes linked to the islands he is from, Sardinia and Sicily, through the prism of the Mediterranean.
-Collective memory, revisited myths, and contemporary political reality mix with works marked by sensitivity to matter, and the artist’s acute awareness of current issues, related to the reconfiguration of socio-economic and environmental balances.
+Through an anthropological approach, the artist explores a number of themes linked to his native islands, Sardinia and Sicily, through the prism of the Mediterranean.
+Collective memory, revisited myths, and contemporary political reality are blended in works characterized by a sensitivity to the material and an acute awareness of current issues linked to the reconfiguration of socio-economic and environmental balances.

 Opere